 Earlier books include The Day of the Exquisite Poet is Kaput, Thunder Road, and Bright Lights!
 Big City!, and he is featured in Five on the Western Edge.
 He is also co-editor of A Cinch: Amazing Works from the Columbia Review.

 Born in 1947 in Brooklyn, raised in Queens, and graduating Columbia University in 1969, he has taught on the Yurok Indian Reservation, operated a community printing press in San Francisco’s Mission District, co-edited a publication devoted to Middle East peace, worked as a commercial writer and instructional designer, taught writing, comedy, and American literature at Stanford University.

-He received his doctorate in the Modern Thought and Literature Program at Stanford University in 1997.
-Currently, he teaches at Stanford University and is Associate Director of the Stanford Chinese Railroad Workers in North America Project.
+He received his doctorate in Modern Thought and Literature at Stanford.
+Currently, he is Associate Director of the Chinese Railroad Workers in North America Project at Stanford University.